-The causes of the pain are as numerous as the people who have it.
+The causes of the pinched nerve and severe back pain are as numerous as the people who have it in Hackettstown and Newton.
 They include congenital, infectious, inflammatory, ischemic, iatrogenic, traumatic, tumors, endocrine, neurological and vascular and degenerative.
 Examples of these include:

 - Congenital - spinal bifida, Chiari Malformations, tethered spinal cord

 - Infectious - infection of the vertebrae or disks

 - Ischemic - ischemia of the spinal cord